reaviz/reablocks/docs/migration/v9-to-unify-token-mapping.md

 The `variant` prop should be **set once at app initialization** and **not changed at runtime**.

 **Why?**
-- Each variant requires its corresponding CSS file (v9: 141KB, UDS: 246KB)
+- Each variant requires its corresponding CSS file (v9 || UDS)
-- Runtime switching requires loading both CSS files (~387KB total)
+- Runtime switching requires loading both CSS files
 - Changing variants without the corresponding CSS loaded will result in unstyled components
 - May cause flash of unstyled content (FOUC)